rumkin/crypto-stamp/readme.md

 ## Stamp

-Each stamp authorize one action at a time from one owner to one or more holders.
+Each stamp authorize one action at a time from one signer to one or more holders.
 Params is an action arguments specific for custom method.